If you're new to working with data, or unsure about the best way to represent your data on a BBC story, here is a quick guide to best practice.

 Use these if you need many or long labels, or don't need to track data over time:

-Use these for very large data sets, with many data points:
+Use these for larger data sets, with many data points:

 These help to visualise/compare proportions or percentages.
 Use fewer than 5 groups: